 Policy starts at the top, but our leaders are forged from popular opinion, and so culpability for dangerous dysfunction falls to all of us.
 When President Trump moves to ban Muslims from entering the United States he cannot be absolved from the Islamophobia that results.
 His policy is based in fear that causes many people to stop looking for truth and to settle on the most shallow and superficial reasoning.

 The shallow reasoning that gives sanctuary to insanity.
-For this to stop, our political rhetoric has to be held accountable to reason and facts; it has to be scrutinized by historical truths, honest reflection on our intentions, and the reality of our circumstances.
+For this to stop, our political rhetoric has to be held accountable to reason and facts; it has to be scrutinized by historical truths, honest reflection of our intentions, and the reality of our circumstances.

 Unless we start to unravel this knot, it only gets tighter.
-Another responsibility that we all must bear.
+Another responsibility we all must bear.